What are Google Core Web Vitals?

 - The infrastructure you have

 Core Web Vital optimisation is on a spectrum and what is achievable for your business will depend on how the website you have has been built.
 A perfect score is simply not achievable for many businesses with the infrastructure they have in place.
-Most businesses can expect to spend £3k + on Web Vital optimisation but contact your web design agency for a quote for your website.
+Most businesses can expect to spend £3k + on Web Vital optimisation but contact your digital agency for a quote for your website.

 5. Can I check my competitor’s Core Web Vitals?